Purpose of Excel SUBTOTAL function

 List of values that do not include hidden cells in SUBTOTAL function:

 The following example uses the Amount column in our example sheet to get the average, count, max, and min values for a given range.
-Have a look at the result and formulas:
+Have a look at the results and formulas:

 The Excel sheet:

-You can see, the month of March record is kept hidden (compare it with above graphic).
+You can see that the month of March record is kept hidden (compare it with the above graphic).
 It contains the amount $20000.

 =SUBTOTAL(1,C2:C6)